scotthewitt/ruby-zosc/README.md

 -----------
 * Send any osc message or bundle to all zosc instances on the network via localhost on port 9090 and receive from all zosc instances on port 9091
 * Quit zosc with /exit message sent to localhost 9090
+* See the Max MSP 5 example patcher for a demo.
 * Enjoy!

 The MIT License